gedaipek/TechHive_Global_Project/README.md

 ### Loyalty Program Performance:

-* From 2019 to 2022, loyalty members contributed 39% of total revenue by spending an average of $240 per order, while non-members contributed 61% by spending $40 more per transaction on average.
+* From 2019 to 2022, loyalty members contributed 39% of total revenue, with an average order value of $240.
+In contrast, non-members contributed 61%, spending $40 more per transaction on average.

-* In 2020, as non-loyalty members spent nearly $112 more per order than loyalty members and accounted for a 30% higher share of annual revenue.
+* Since it began in 2019, the loyalty program has consistently increased its impact over time.
+By April 2022, loyalty members reached a peak revenue share of 69%.
+On an annual basis, they accounted for 60% of total revenue in 2022, up from 11% in 2019, 33% in 2020, and 55% in 2021.
+This significant growth highlights the rising economic impact and transactional strength of the loyalty segment.

-* In April 2022, the revenue share of loyalty members peaked at 67%.
-On an annual basis, loyalty members accounted for 62% of total revenue, up from 8% in 2019 and 33% in 2020.This growth reflects the increasing transactional value and economic contribution of the loyalty segment.
+*In 2022,

-* In 2022, despite an overall decline in sales performance across both groups, returning loyalty customers spent $60 more per order than non-members, generating $2.7M in revenue.
-This indicates that even during periods of contraction, the loyalty program continues to drive stronger customer retention and spending.
+* In 2022, despite an overall decline in sales performance, returning loyalty customers maintained strong engagement spending $60 more per order than non-members and generating $2.7M in revenue.
+This underscores the program’s continued ability to drive retention and high-value purchasing, even during market downturns.

 ![4](https://github.com/user-attachments/assets/6a54b4f7-93cf-4ba9-8a85-c1fb36d0cba0)